 In this project, we try to understand how root traits of grassland plants vary according to the environment in German grassland and how they influence the commonness of plants.

 We grew 242 grassland species in individual pots in controlled conditions to measure root traits related to their morphology, anatomy, rooting depth, and colonisation by mycorrhiza.
 We then relate these quantitative characteristics to other biological parameters in databases to find associations between root characteristics and biodiversity patterns.

 Results: Species success (in prep.)

 We tested whether root traits are different between common and rare species at different spatial scales.
-We found that species with a large geographic range, whether naturalized or not, have a lower root tissue density and a deeper rooting depth than species with a restricted range.
-Species able to form large populations in grasslands also had a lower root tissue density than species growing more sparsely.
+We found that species with a large geographic range, whether naturalised or not, have a lower root tissue density and a deeper rooting depth than those with a restricted range.
+Species able to form large populations in grasslands also had a lower root tissue density than those growing more sparsely.